david-crow/cs-5201/notes.md

 auto z = x; // double
 ```

 But this isn't really useful and *not* what `auto` is good for.
-If there is not initial value, it won't work. `auto` is useful for using with templates and iterators.
+If there is no initial value, it won't work. `auto` is useful for using with templates and iterators.

 example 1: